CS3219-AY2526Sem1/cs3219-ay2526s1-project-g10/README.md

 4. User selects difficulty and topic of choice, then sets a room password.
 5. User clicks `Create Room` button.
 6. Room code is displayed to the user.
-7. User is redirected to the collaboration page.
+7. User is redirected to the custom room collaboration page.

 **Joining a Custom Room:**
 1. User navigates to the matching page.